groundlight/framegrab-mcp-server/README.md

 ## Overview
 A Model Context Protocol (MCP) server for capturing images from cameras and video streams.
 Uses the [framegrab](https://github.com/groundlight/framegrab) library to handle the actual image capture.
+This server can be used to capture images from a webcam, a USB camera, an RTSP stream, a youtube live stream, or any other video source supported by the framegrab library.

 This MCP server is still in early development.
 The functionality and available tools are subject to change and expansion as we continue to develop and improve the server.